longnetwork/WLONG/README.md

 without a private key: `1111111111111111111114oLvT2`.
 After burning you get a unique coupon in the amount of burned **LONG**.
 This coupon is used to top up **wLONG** at your address in Binance Smart Chain.
-This token has no central authority to issue currency. **TotalSuppy** is created by everyone at their own discretion by burning LONG coin in the original blockchain.
+This token has no central authority to issue currency. **TotalSupply** is created by everyone at their own discretion by burning LONG coin in the original blockchain.
 **wLONG** provides mechanisms to exchange BNB and other tokens via the **uniswap** protocol, as well as to profit from creating liquidity on decentralized exchanges such as https://pancakeswap.finance/